dfinity/nns-dapp/README.md

 Development relies on the presence of a testnet that is setup with the II, governance, ledger, and cycle minting canisters.
 Fully local development is unfortunately not yet supported and the tools for setting up a testnet are not yet available publicly.
 It is on the roadmap to make these tools available publicly for developers.

-When deploying the governance, ledger, and cycle minting canisters to the testnet you must first create a file called `test-accounts.json` whose contents is:
+When deploying the governance, ledger, and cycle minting canisters to the testnet you must first create a file called `test-accounts.json` in the root of the repo whose contents is:

     {"init_ledger_accounts":["5b315d2f6702cb3a27d826161797d7b2c2e131cd312aece51d4d5574d1247087"]}